Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 * [*LidR*](https://github.com/r-lidar/lidR), [Roussel et al. (2020)](https://doi.org/10.1016/j.rse.2020.112061)
   * Used for point cloud processing, including but not limited to:
-    * Clipping to the plot radius,
+    * Clipping the point cloud radius,
-    * Decimating,
+    * Decimating the number of points,
     * Classifying ground points,
     * Normalizing height,
     * Identifying and filtering noise points